MarioVieira6/templates/README.md

 * MDB
 * PrimeNG

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.
+These project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.
+Run `ng update @angular/cli` and then `ng update @angular/core` for new version.

 ### Development server